joyal343/Winter_Project_Challenge_2023-2024/README.md

 # Setup
 ```
 1.)
-Run MongoDB on default port
+Run Postgres on default port 5432
 2.) run on cmd in project folder :- npm i
 3.) run on cmd in project folder :- npm run dev
 ```